 - Select the machine that is showing the error message from the left-hand pane and then click on the Settings icon.

 - In the Settings window of the virtual machine, go to the System section (using the left pane) and access the Processor tab.
 Then make sure that the Enable PAE /NX checkbox (associated with Extended Features) is checked.

 - Save the changes and start the virtual machine again.

-If you’re still seeing the VT-X is Disabled in the Bios for All CPU Modes (Verr_Vmx_Msr_All_Vmx_Disabled) error when attempting to start the virtual machine, move down to the next method below.
+If you’re still seeing the VT-X is Disabled in the Bios for All CPU Modes (Verr_Vmx_Msr_All_Vmx_Disabled) error when attempting to start the virtual machine, keep in mind that some people reported they had this option enabled and disabling it fixed the error for them.
+We highly recommend you to try turning it off if it was already enabled.
+Now If that doesn’t help you as well, you can move to the next method.

 Method 4: Increasing the RAM size

 Several users encountering the same issue have reported that the issue was resolved after they increased the allocated RAM size and started the virtual machine again.

 Update: Some users have reported that in their case, the fix involved actually reducing the allocated RAM size.

 If the methods above have proven to be ineffective, follow the steps below to either increase or decrease the RAM size:

 - Select the virtual machine that is giving you trouble and click the Settings icon.